 If there are trigger points in the muscles, these get extended against their “will”, which can lead to a pain stimulus that prevents you from raising your arm.

 The same goes for flexion of your spine to the side (lateral flexion).
 During this action, the ribs are pulled apart on the opposite side of the flexion.

 This results in pain due to the same reason explained in the previous chapter.

-Chest pain is usually harmless, but this may not always be the case.
-Go to your doctor to rule out serious illnesses.
+Chest pain usually is harmless, but this may not always be the case.
+See your doctor to rule out serious illnesses.